 Understanding health care-associated infections

-Health care-associated infections are infections that patients get during the course of receiving treatment for another conditions within a healthcare setting, or from a treatment as an out-patient (a person receiving care at a health care facility but not staying over night).
+Health care-associated infections are infections that patients get during the course of receiving treatment for another condition within a healthcare setting, or from a treatment as an out-patient (a person receiving care at a health care facility but not staying over night).
 Common and important examples of bacterial health care-associated infections are catheter-related urinary tract infections, bloodstream infections related to intravenous cannulas and other devices, post-operative wound infections, and ventilator associated pneumonia.
 A viral infection that is contracted during a hospital stay, like influenza illness or norovirus gastroenteritis also counts as a health care-associated infection.

 In bacterial health care-associated infections, the bacteria can come from anywhere in the health care setting, such as from the hands of a health care worker or from the patient’s own hand or skin flora.
 Either way, it counts as a health care-associated infection.
 The infection may be caused directly, for example if the urinary catheter or gloved hands of the surgeon is contaminated at the moment of the intervention.
 However, health care-associated infections more commonly arise from the patient’s own bacterial flora.
 Both susceptible and resistant bacteria can cause health care-associated infections, but resistant infections may complicate treatment and may prolong the recovery time for the patient.
 Multidrug-resistant bacteria are especially troublesome to treat.